sarweiler/zellen/README.md

 * semi-manual: Plays the sequence for a single generation.
 * automatic: Like semi-automatic, but automatically calculates the next generation and plays it.

-## Midi
+## MIDI
-Set the midi device number (default: 1) and midi velocity (default: 100) in the parameters screen.
-Midi sync will be implemented in a future update.
+Set the MIDI device number (default: 1) and midi velocity (default: 100) in the parameters screen.
+MIDI sync and more MIDI related features will be implemented in a future update.

 ## More Parameters
 There is lots more to discover in the parameters screen, like root note, scale, and ghost offset.